 The trust documents for each series trust require that at the time of issuance of the certificates, the assets comprising the related series trust assets will be assigned to us as trustee.
 The trust documents will contain a security schedule that identifies the series trust assets in that series trust.
-The series trust assets will be registered in our name as trustee on the books of the Federal Reserve Bank of New York or other applicable book-entry system.
+The series trust assets will be registered in our name as trustee on the books of the FRBNY or other applicable book-entry system.
 As trustee, we will hold (directly or indirectly) the series trust assets for the benefit of the holders of the certificates of that series.